pmonnahan/admixMap/README.md

 However, multiple steps in the pipeline have high resource demands, and so are unlikely to be able to be run locally.
 This option exists primarily for testing and troubleshooting, so the remainder of the  documentation assumes that the pipeline will be executed on an HPC.
 In order to coordinate the use of the HPC, the following modifications to the snakemake command are required:

-    snakemake --cluster "qsub -l {cluster.l} -M {cluster.M} -A {cluster.A} -m {cluster.m} -o {cluster.o} -e {cluster.e} -r {cluster.r}" --cluster-config workflow/cluster.yaml -j 32
+    snakemake --cluster "sbatch --no-requeue --partition={cluster.p} --time={cluster.time} --mem={cluster.mem} --ntasks={threads} --nodes={cluster.nodes} --mail-user={cluster.mail-user} --mail-type={cluster.mail-type} -o {cluster.o} -e {cluster.e} -A {cluster.A}" --cluster-config workflow/cluster_yale.yaml -j 32

 where -j specifies the number of jobs that can be submitted at once.
-Note that the 'qsub' command is specific to the commonly-used **PBS** scheduler.
-To run on a different HPC scheduler, the command would need to be modified accordingly.
-For example, to coordinate submission to a **slurm** scheduler, the following command would be used:

-    snakemake --cluster "sbatch --no-requeue --time={cluster.time} --mem-per-cpu={cluster.mem-per-cpu} --ntasks={cluster.ntasks} --nodes={cluster.nodes} --mail-user={cluster.mail-user} --mail-type={cluster.mail-type} -o {cluster.o} -e {cluster.e} -A {cluster.A}"" --cluster-config workflow/cluster_yale.yaml -j 32

-Note also that a different _cluster.yaml_ file is required for the different scheduler.
-If you open and inspect the _cluster.yaml_ file vs the _cluster_yale.yaml_ file, you will see syntax that is specific to PBS and slurm schedulers, respectively.

-One additional change in the _config.yml_ is needed in order to correctly submit jobs to the HPC.
+One additional setting in the _config.yml_ is needed in order to correctly submit jobs to the HPC.
 The relevant entries are under the `run_settings` section of the config file:

     run_settings:
       local_run: 'false'
-      cluster_config: 'workflow/cluster.yaml'
+      cluster_config: 'workflow/cluster_slurm.yaml'
-      scheduler: 'pbs'
+      scheduler: 'slurm'

-Here, it is necessary that the `cluster_config` entry is set to the path of the cluster.yaml file that will be used in the snakemake command.
+Here, it is necessary that the `cluster_config` entry is set to the path of the cluster_slurm.yaml file that will be used in the snakemake command.
 Also, the scheduler must correspond to the syntax used in the snakemake command and cluster.yaml file.
 I should point out that these additional changes are needed for responsibly using PLINK within a snakemake framework, and are not directly needed for snakemake.
 PLINK will attempt to auto-detect available resources upon running regardless of the resources that were requested when the job was submitted.
 Therefore, we have to read and parse the requested resources in the cluster config file in order for them to be communicated to PLINK from within the Snakefile.

 ### Other notes